ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/basic-usage/object-lifetimes.md

 Remember that a target in Rezolver is an instruction to perform an *action* when the associated service type is resolved by the container.
-In the case of the above list, for all but two we can *definitely* say that a new object will be created.
+In the case of the above list, for all but two we can *definitely* say that a new object will be created if that target is registered against a type that's requested.

 So, the @Rezolver.Targets.ConstructorTarget will always result in a type's constructor being called; the
 @Rezolver.Targets.ListTarget will always result in a new `Array` or `List<T>` being created, and so on.